 M Adams and Max Rameau have a forthcoming article titled “Black Community Control Over Police in the Wisconsin Law Review that they were kind enough to let me see in advance of publication.
-(Publication preprint available here.)
+(UPDATE: Publication available here.)
 The key argument of the article is that traditional ways of thinking about policing as a prejudice problem miss the mark, that the real issue is power: who controls the police.
 I first wrote a review of their article, then I went poking into the social science literature to see what research might say about these issues.
 These two tasks don’t integrate well into an essay so I’ll just present three disjointed sections: comments on what they wrote, a summary of what I found in the literature, and what I found in Wisconsin law, which seems designed to insulate police from “political” (i.e. democratic) pressures.

-M Adams is a Black queer activist who is visible in Madison as one of the leaders of the Young, Gifted and Black coalition and director of Freedom, Inc. I have had the opportunity to talk to M on a number of occasions and to be on panels together.
+M Adams is a Black queer activist who is visible in Madison as one of the leaders of the Young, Gifted and Black coalition and co-director of Freedom, Inc. I have had the opportunity to talk to M on a number of occasions and to be on panels together.
 I don’t think I’ve met Max Rameau, who is a Haitian born Pan-African theorist, campaign strategist, organizer, and author of Take Back the Land.
 Rameau, Adams and Rob Robinson are authors of Forward from Ferguson, a book on political strategy for the Black movement, which can be read on line or downloaded in PDF or epub form.

 First the review: I laud this article for focusing on power rather than prejudice.
 That focus, to my mind, is spot on and consistent with a very large body of social science.
 It is structures that really matter much more than individual attitudes.
 It is simply historically true that police forces have mostly been organized around protecting the interests of the wealthy and powerful, not around protecting minorities from majorities and the weak from the powerful.
 And yet, the wealthy and powerful are better able to look out for themselves.
 Further, the “tyranny of the majority” is the great danger of democracy, as numerical majorities have often voted democratically to oppress numerical majorities.
 On moral grounds, I would argue (and I am sure that Adams and Rameau would agree) that the most important role of law and of policing is to protect the people who are least able to protect themselves from the predations of the more powerful or violent members of society.